dunhamjared/adonis-elasticsearch/README.md

 # Adonis.js Elasticsearch Wrapper

-> [!WARNING]
-> THIS PROJECT IS STILL IN DEVELOPMENT AND NOT READY FOR PRODUCTION USE.

 This package is a wrapper for the official [elasticsearch-js](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/index.html) package.
 It provides a simple way to use Elasticsearch in your Adonis.js application.

 ## Installation

-// TODO
+Install the package from the npm registry as follows:

 ```bash
 npm install @dunhamjared/adonis-elasticsearch
 ```

-Once done, you must run the following command to configure Elasticsearch.
+Once done, you must run the following command to configure the package.

 ```bash
 node ace configure @dunhamjared/adonis-elasticsearch